INSTRUCTIONS

 PREMIERE.
 The premiere of the winning composition will be premiered by Salt Lake Vocal Artists with Dr. Brady Allred, conductor, in 2027, at a place and time determined by Dr. Brady Allred, SLVA, and in coordination with the Center for Latter-day Saint Arts.

 RIGHTS.
 The composer will retain ownership of the work and will grant permission to the Center for Latter-day Saint Arts and Salt Lake Vocal Artists to use its digital image on its website and communication platforms.
-SLVA will be granted first option of recording (video and audio) the new work for distribution on YouTube (the ensemble’s channel has 2 million views) and all the streaming platforms the organization presently uses.
+SLVA will be granted first option of recording (video and audio) the new work for distribution on YouTube and all the streaming platforms the organization presently uses.
 If the composer and SLVA determine that the work will enter the company’s repertory, the two will negotiate performance royalties between themselves.
 SLVA will retain exclusive performance rights for one year following the premiere.

 APPLICATION